hendriknielaender/double-trouble/data/blog/gitlab-job-analysis.md

 ![](../../src/assets/images/posts/gitlab-job-analysis/build-job-long.png)

-A visible bump around the start of december, together with a general slight upwards trend as the project is getting bigger.
+A visible bump around the start of December, together with a general slight upwards trend as the project is getting bigger.

 Looking at the test job, we could see a similar upwards trend over time, though the curve is not